michibo/sprpwr/README.md

 sprpwr: A C++11 multivariate power series library
 ===========================================================

-The sprpwr power series library can be used to expand multivariate power series.
+The sprpwr power series header-only library can be used to expand multivariate power series.
+See [https://en.wikipedia.org/wiki/Formal_power_series] for mathematical details.

 It was written to study some new features and to implement lazy evaluation in C++11.
 It makes heavy use of templates, virtual functions and the move construct.
 It also uses an interesting part of C++: some objects `destroy themselves' in a member function.
 This is used to implement an actor like behaviour of the generators which can replace themselves with other generators.